 In April 2015, the FASB issued ASU No. 2015-03, "Interest Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs".
 The provisions of ASU No. 2015-03 require companies to present debt issuance costs the same way they currently present debt discounts, as a direct deduction from the carrying value of that debt liability.
 ASU 2015-03 does not impact the recognition and measurement guidance for debt issuance costs.
 The guidance in the ASU is effective for fiscal years beginning after December 15, 2015.
-Early adoption is allowed.
-The Company is currently assessing the impact of ASU No. 2015-03 on the Company's consolidated financial statements once adopted.
+The effect of adopting this provision was to classify \$13,539 of deferred financing against the related notes payable at December 31, 2015.